 With which sharpening stone should I start?

 When sharpening knives it is important to start with the right sharpening stone.
 With which grain size you need to start depends on the state of the knife.
 The blunter the knife, the coarser your stone needs to be, or the lower the grain size.
-By gradually increasing the grain size while sharpening you make sure the knife gets sharper and sharper.
-But which stone should you start with?
-And how do you know how sharp your knife is?
+But what if the grain size depends on the bluntness of your knife?
+How do you find out how blunt your knife actually is?
+We will tell you all about it!
 Below a couple of tests you can carry out at home to determine the sharpness of your knife.
-We use the Japanese JIS standard grain sizes in this topic.

 Unable to find any damage?
 Immediately start with the second test!